SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 * **Roles selected in the rules above will be reassigned to a user on each log in and other ones will be cleared**: This is the default.
 Dynamic access mapping assigns user roles, based on the token, on every user login.
 It is not possible to change the user roles inside {{< product-c8y-iot >}} as they would be overwritten on the next user login.
 To change this behavior, select one of the remaining options.

-Selecting either of the first two options mentioned above will also allow admins to edit the roles of SSO users in user management.
+If you select either of the first two options mentioned above, this will also allow administrators to edit the roles of SSO users in the user management.
 For details, refer to [Managing permissions](/standard-tenant/managing-permissions/#assign-global-roles).

-The dynamic access mapping configuration allows defining the rules for assigning roles to users based on JWT claims.
+The dynamic access mapping configuration allows you to define the rules for assigning roles to users based on JWT claims.
 The rule that matches the token's value is used to assign the appropriate set of roles to the user.

  ![Custom access mapping](/images/users-guide/Administration/sso-custom-access-mapping.png)